 Zoho CRM features advanced analytics tools for sales and operations, allowing teams to gain insights from both presale and post-sale interactions.
 Create a dashboard to learn at a glance the number of new deals created, number of support tickets resolved, and number of deals won or lost.
 Zoho CRM offers a free plan that supports up to three users and paid plans ranging from $12 to $20 per user, per month.

 Insightly CRM offers advanced CRM analytics tools that allow you to create reports and dashboards with insights on pre- and post-sale activities, from prospect interactions through customer interactions during projects.
 Users can create reports with just a few clicks for insight into what’s happening during each phase of the customer journey.
 Insightly offers a free plan that supports two users and paid service plans ranging from $29 to $49 per user, per month.

 CRM analytics reports and tools help you quickly gain insights from your business.
 Instead of creating analytics manually, CRMs allow you to create them automatically through point-and-click or drag-and-drop functionality.
 These tools save time and allow you to focus on using the information to increase sales and improve customer relationships.

-When it comes to reporting on CRM analytics, Freshsales is a smart choice for small businesses.
-Its built-in reporting features as well as a comprehensive suite of powerful customer relationship management tools make Freshsales a worthwhile and affordable solution for tracking the performance of your sales team and overall business health.
+When it comes to reporting on CRM analytics, Freshworks CRM is a smart choice for small businesses.
+Its built-in reporting features as well as a comprehensive suite of powerful customer relationship management tools make Freshworks CRM a worthwhile and affordable solution for tracking the performance of your sales team and overall business health.